-An expert addresses the misconception that ADHD kids will become drug addicts if they’re treated with stimulant medications.
+An expert addresses the misconception that kids (or adults) with ADHD will become drug addicts if they’re treated with stimulant medications.

-Parents are understandably concerned about the addictive properties of stimulants.
+Parents — and many adults — are understandably concerned about the addictive properties of stimulants.
 These concerns are fueled by media hype, some animal studies, and lay books erroneously supporting the notion that treating ADHD with stimulants can lead to substance abuse.

 There is considerable evidence to the contrary.
 Stimulant treatment is well known to improve a child’s academic and social functioning.
 These improvements translate into enhanced self esteem, less self-medication, and hence, studies show, less substance abuse.